nailton/gomakethings/README.md

 	* @todo Added content for consulting and training services.
 	* Added method to check for cached CSS and use instead of inlining critical CSS..
 	* Added mustard test and asynchronous loading for main JavaScript.
+	* Added FastClick.js to remove the 300ms click delay on mobile devices.
 * v9.1.0 - March 1, 2015
 	* Switched to Feedburner for header feed discovery link.
 	* Added search form with query to search results page.